DharmikParmar1887/NetflixClone/README.md

 I created this Netflix clone web project.
 It fetches the movie data from a third-party API.
-It also has trailer pop-ups functionality implemented into it.
 The clone has been built using React JS, React-hooks, Styled-component, Material-UI, TMDB API, and Firebase (hosting & Deploying).
 In this netflix clone I used redux and firebase Authentication for Sign up / Login.
 <h1 style={{font size=3rem}}>Netflix Clone</h1>

 ## <a name="quick-start">🤸 Quick Start</a>